-There is no requirement to seek pre-approval for treatment however exempt workers should be aware that payment for treatment and services is not guaranteed without insurer pre-approval.
+There is no requirement for exempt workers to seek pre-approval for treatment; however exempt workers are to be made aware that treatment and services may not be payable without insurer approval.

-Payment of treatment and services must be assessed based on whether the treatment or service is required as a result of the injury and is considered reasonably necessary and on the provision of properly verified costs.
+Payment of treatment and services for exempt workers must be assessed based on whether the treatment or service is required as a result of the injury and is considered reasonably necessary and on the provision of properly verified costs.